 For control system, DAC attaches to the solenoid valve which has 5 air- ways and 3 position ports.
 The solenoid valve is attached with up and down button for better control of its height movement.
 The solenoid permits compacted air to stream to one port of a two-fold acting air actuator while at the same time permitting the air to debilitate from the other port on a similar air actuator simultaneously [3].
 In this position, all valves are impeded.
-The chamber inside the actuator to stay still on his height.
+The chamber inside the actuator is in freeze hence it can provide the actuator to stay still on his height.